johncosta/johnmcostaiii.com/content/posts/2023-11-12-one-bold-move-a-day-meaningful-actions.markdown

 # Summary
 Hocking's introduction starts with "Who do you want to become?"[^1].
 She reflects on where her journey started and how she got to where she is today.
-What really resonated to me was that she looked for someone to she here how to advance in her career, develop as a leader, and grow as a person.
+What really resonated to me was that she looked for someone to show her how to advance in her career, develop as a leader, and grow as a person.

 She goes on to explain how mindsets shifts will play a role in the process of showing up for yourself and others.
 She lists 4 types of mindsets and how they can be used to help you grow.[^2] To build on these mindsets, she provides "Bold